High-resolution audio vs. 16 bit / 44.1kHz

 Investigation of the optimal sampling frequency and bit depth of distribution audio formats.

 There is a huge amount of misinformation on the net about the optimal sampling frequency and resolution (bit depth) of audio files for distribution.
-The CD (Compact Disc) was released forty years ago, but digital audio is still a chaotic subject, mainly dominated by misconceptions.
+The Compact Disc (CD) was released forty years ago, but digital audio is still a chaotic subject, mainly dominated by misconceptions and marketing lies.

-Often high-resolution music and hi-res players are advertised with misleading descriptions.
+The behavior of digital signals is counterintuitive, which explains the multitude of misconceptions and frauds.
 False representations of pulse-code modulation, the use of old digital stereotypes, fundamental misconceptions for advertising purposes are very common.
-The marketing term "CD quality" is also misleading, mainly because it suggests that quality is proportional to file size or bitrate.
-Since 16bit/44.1kHz provides the same playback fidelity as 24bit/96kHz, studio quality recordings can be distributed in 16/44.1 formats.
-16/44.1 is studio quality.
+The marketing term "CD quality" is also misleading, because it suggests that quality is proportional to file size or bitrate.
+Since 16bit/44.1kHz provides the same playback fidelity as 24bit/96kHz, studio quality recordings can be distributed in 16/44.1 formats (16/44.1 is studio quality).

 The sampling rate shows how many samples are taken per second during digital conversion.
 The sampling frequency determines the frequency range that can be recorded.
 The highest frequency is half the sampling frequency.

 If the sampling frequency is at least twice the frequency of the highest component of the original signal, then the original signal can be perfectly reconstructed from the sampled values.
 This means that a sampling frequency of 40 kHz is required to 'sample' the 0-20 kHz range.
 Prior to sampling and during sample rate conversions, we have to get rid of components above half the sampling frequency.
 Low-pass filters (resampling, anti-aliasing) are used for this task.
 The DA conversion also includes smoothing low-pass filters.
 Since these filters have some bandwidth requirement, the actual sampling frequency is a bit higher than the theoretical value.